oemof/tespy/docs/integration/optimization.rst

     Figure: Topology of the power plant

-What is PyGMO?
+What is pymoo?
 ^^^^^^^^^^^^^^

-PyGMO (Python Parallel Global Multiobjective Optimizer, :cite:`Biscani2020`) is a library that provides numerous evolutionary optimization algorithms.
-PyGMO can be used to solve constrained, unconstrained, single objective and multi objective problems.
+`pymoo <https://pymoo.org/>`__ ( Multi-objective Optimization in Python, :cite:`pymoo`) is a library that provides numerous optimization algorithms. pymoo can be used to solve constrained, unconstrained, single objective and multi objective problems.
+In this example we will use an evolutionary algorithm to find the optimal pressure values.

 Evolutionary Algorithms
 +++++++++++++++++++++++